tydarnell/GeneticMediation/README.md

 ## Overview

 `GeneticMediation` provides methods for conducting causal mediation analysis on data from the ROSMAP study.

-It also provides methods for cleaning, matching, and preparing the data for causal mediation analysis.
+It also provides methods for cleaning, matching, and preparing the data for analysis.

 ## Installation